toamitkumar/blog-post/content/post/2022-01-04-technology-choices-engineering-practices.md

 - **Technology choices & Engineering practices**: We took an outward-in approach to establish the foundation of technology stack, architecture/design choices & engineering practices
 - [Platform Engineering](/2022/01/05/platform-engineering/):A team responsible for architecture reference, engineering tools/ practices, cross-cutting-concerns, DevOps processes, playbooks.
 Provide platform-as-service to the internal product team.
 - [Infrastructure](/2022/01/27/infrastructure-as-a-service/): The core principle was IAC (Infrastructure as Code).
 We built a service-oriented structure with Infrastructure as Service
-- _Operations - keep the lights ON aka DevOps_: Traditionally, financial services have a dedicated operations team.
+- [Operations - keep the lights ON aka DevOps](/2022/02/02/infrastructure-as-a-service/): Traditionally, financial services have a dedicated operations team.
 Following DevOps principle, we followed -- _You build it, you run it!_
 ---

 This article covers the aspects of technology choices and practices that govern the build of the software product.